Jseph/hero-realms-lua-scripts/Lua_documentation.md

         waitForClick=constBoolExpression(false)
     })

-Story tell effect effect with portrait
+**Story tell effect effect with portrait**
 Shows an avatar sayng a string.

     storyTellEffectWithPortrait("lys__the_unseen", "Delicious…")
+    leftStoryTellEffectWithPortrait("lys__the_unseen", "Delicious…") -- shows portrait on left side

-Story lines effect
+**Story lines effect**
 Shows strings one after another.

     storyLinesEffect({"You’ve defeated the Necros but lost many allies in the battle.", "You leave the temple, but the surrounding catacombs are like a maze.", "Without the captive Priest for a guide, you quickly become lost."
     })

+**Dramatic pause effect**
+Does nothing for seconds.
+Useful when you need a dramatic pause within character dialog

+    dramaticPauseEffect(seconds)
-Creating abilities
+# Creating abilities

 Abilities link effects with their trigger times.

-createAbility({id, trigger, effect, cost, activations, check})

-id: unique id of the ability (within a card)

-trigger: one of
+    createAbility({
+      id = "uniqueAbilityId",
+      trigger = startOfTurnTrigger,
+      effect = nullEffect(), -- a simple effect to execute cost = noCost, -- noCost by default activations = singleActivation, -- single by defaule check = constBoolExpression(true), -- true by default promptType = showPrompt -- noprompt by default, allyFactions { guildFaction, wildFaction } -- needs a guild or wild ally in play to activate })

+**Ability Triggers**

     startOfTurnTrigger
-    endOfTurnTrigger
+    oppStartOfTurnTrigger
     endOfOppTurnTrigger
     oppStartOfTurnTrigger
     autoTrigger - automatic trigger, like death cultist's expend ability has auto trigger onExpendTrigger
-    onSacrificeTrigger - triggers this trigger on sacrificed cards onSacrificeGlobal - triggers all cards with this trigger onStunTrigger - triggers this trigger on sacrificed cards onStunGlobal - triggers all cards with this trigger uiTrigger - user will need to manually trigger it onAcquireTrigger - triggers this trigger on sacrificed cards onAcquireGlobal - triggers all cards with this trigger onPlayTrigger - triggers every time you play any card, not just the card with the onPlay ability startOfGameTrigger
+    onSacrificeTrigger - pulls this trigger for sacrificed card only onSacrificeGlobalTrigger - pulls this trigger for all cards when any card is sacrificed onStunTrigger - pulls this trigger for stunned card only onStunGlobalTrigger - pulls this trigger for all cards when any card is stunned uiTrigger - user will need to manually trigger it onAcquireTrigger - triggers this trigger on acquired card onAcquireGlobalTrigger - triggers all cards with this trigger onPlayTrigger - triggers every time you play any card, not just the card with the onPlay ability startOfGameTrigger
     endOfGameTrigger
-    onZeroHealthTrigger - triggers when player's health becomes 0 or below deckShuffledTrigger - triggers when player deck shuffled onLeavePlayTrigger - triggers when champion leaves InPlay area
+    onZeroHealthTrigger - triggers when player's health becomes 0 or below deckPreShuffleTrigger - triggers before player deck shuffled deckShuffledTrigger - triggers when player deck shuffled onLeavePlayTrigger - triggers when champion leaves InPlay area onDiscardTrigger - triggers from card gets into discard pile gainedHealthTrigger - current player gains health (only gains) oppGainedHealthTrigger - opponent gained health

-effect: an effect to run when triggered
+    onMarketChangedTrigger - market changed
+    onDiscardTrigger - when a card discarded
+    onCreateTrigger - a card created
+    oppCardDrawnTrigger - opp drew a card

+**Custom ability triggers**
+You may now create custom ability triggers

+    customAbilityTrigger = "customAbilityTrigger"

+You may specify it as a trigger for any ablity.
+Then you may fire it at any moment:

+    fireAbilityTriggerEffect(customAbilityTrigger) -- fire trigger for all cards in play

+    fireAbilityTriggerForTarget(customAbilityTrigger) -- fire trigger for targets - use with either .apply(selector) or as part or targeted effect

+Usage on an ability

+    trigger = abilityTrigger(customAbilityTrigger)

+**Cost**

-cost: requirements to use the effect, set if required; to give an ability multiple costs, such as expending and also paying gold, use combineCosts(t), passing it a table that contains each of the desired costs, e.g. combineCosts({ expendCost, goldCost(2) })
+Requirements to use the effect, set if required; to give an ability multiple costs, such as expending and also paying gold, use combineCosts(t), passing it a table that contains each of the desired costs, e.g. combineCosts({ expendCost, goldCost(2) })

 - expendCost
 - sacrificeSelfCost
 - goldCost(value)
 - sacrificeSelfCost
-- costAnd({ expendCost, goldCost(value) })
+- combineCosts({ expendCost, goldCost(value) })

+**Activations**
-activations: set if required
+Set if required

 - singleActivation: normally used with auto abilities to indicate that the ability can only be activated once per turn.
 Default.
 - multipleActivations: used with expend abilities to indicate that it can be activated multiple times per turn.

+**PromptType**
-promptType: set if you want to show confirmation card before executing ability.
+Set if you want to show confirmation card before executing ability.

 - noPrompt - default
 - showPrompt - enables prompt

+**PlayAllType**
+Determines what happens when player clicks play all with this ability on a card in hand

+    noPlayPlayType -- card won’t be played as part of play all blockPlayType -- blocks using play all (elven gift, dark reward) playFirstPlayType  -- has priority when using play all normalPlayType -- card will be played normally

+**Priority**
-priority: trigger priority - when multiple same trigger abilities fire, they are executed in priority order from highest to lowest.
+Trigger priority - when multiple same trigger abilities fire, they are executed in priority order from highest to lowest.
 0 by default.

+**Layout**
-layout: layout to be displayed when activated on prompt
+Layout to be displayed when activated via prompt

+**Check**
-check: bool expression to decide if the ability can be triggered
+Bool expression to decide if the ability can be triggereautd

+**AllyFactions**
-allyFactions: used for Ally Abilities, which can only activate if a card of the specified faction(s) is also in play; required for createUiAllyAbility() and createAutoAllyAbility()
+Used for Ally Abilities, which can only activate if a card of the specified faction(s) is also in play; required for createUiAllyAbility() and createAutoAllyAbility()

-Creating CardEffectAbilities
+## Creating CardEffectAbilities

-Standard Abilities can have the onAcquire trigger, which makes them activate whenever any card is acquired (regardless of destination), which can make it difficult to have the ability affect the acquired card, as the onAcquire ability does not have a reference to it.
+Standard Abilities can have the onAcquire trigger, which makes them activate whenever *any* card is acquired (regardless of destination), which can make it difficult to have the ability affect the acquired card, as the onAcquire ability does not have a reference to it.
 If you want to create an ability that will always be able to affect the specific card that was acquired, you need to give the Card Def a CardEffectAbility.
-The createDef() function accepts a cardEffectAbilities table in its table parameter, though the abilities table is still required, even if a card has a CardEffectAbility but no Ability:
+The create<specific>Def() function accepts a cardEffectAbilities table in its table parameter, though the abilities table is still required, even if a card has a CardEffectAbility but no Ability:

-    card = createDef({
+    card = createActionDef({
       ...
       abilities = { },
       cardEffectAbilities = {